 The wedding that was the focus of our trip was in Westhampton, well before the canal.
 But some of the guests still managed to hit heavy traffic and delay the start of the wedding by an hour.

 To get further out into the Hamptons, we biked.
 There is a very wide shoulder on Route 27, the main road through the Hamptons.
 Most villages have a speed limit of 30 mph.
 Outside the villages, the speed limit varies.
 But on a crowded summer day?
 Bikes move faster than cars.
 We carried on a chat with a couple in an open air Jeep.
 We passed them multiple times, they passed us, and we biked alongside them.
 When we stopped for our classic windmill photo, they stopped to say good-bye.

 We rested at Duck Walk Vineyards, a winery in Water Mill that has free live music on Saturday and Sundays.
 Wine plus heat plus biking didn’t compute, but we did get a cheese snack.
 And use the clean bathrooms.

 Driving out to the Hamptons on a Friday is a lose-lose situation.
 And Thursday has become the new Friday.
 Leave early on Saturday morning and you are almost guaranteed a shorter drive.
 Come back on Monday or Tuesday and your trip back to New York City will also be quicker.

 Park quickly: don’t create more traffic

 When I was a young, inexperienced driver, I remember getting flustered when I had to parallel park on the streets of New York City.
 Cars would back up behind me and honk.
 In many of the Hamptons villages, street parking is also a challenge.
 No one wants to wait an extra second.
 The Chrysler Pacifica hybrid I drove had parallel and perpendicular park assist, plus a 360 surround view camera.
-It’s a snap to park.
+It’s a snap to park, even in New York City.
 And you don’t create more traffic.